croct-tech/templates/README.md

 Just run `croct use <component url>` to integrate a component into your application with **CMS, analytics, A/B testing, and personalization**.

+### What's Croct?

+Croct is a Component CMS designed for modern stacks with a developer-first mindset.
+Built by seasoned open-source contributors, we offer a **free-forever plan** — no credit card required — perfect for most teams and projects.

 ### Try it in Next.js

 To use it with [Next.js](https://nextjs.org/), run: